jundalisay/spblist/content/en/research/aristotle/metaphysics/book-1/part-9.md

 - They cause neither movement nor any change in them.
 - They do not help in knowing the other things (for they are not even the substance of those things).

-> *Superphysics Note: The Forms can be used to predict the outcome, evolution, or movement of things.
-This is useful in predicing economic crises, revolution, presidential elections, product trends, disease, earthquakes, typhoons, movements of celestial bodies, etc. by modeling them in a computer which only uses numbers.
+{{< n n="The Forms can be used to predict the outcome, evolution, or movement of things.
+This is useful in predicing economic crises, revolution, presidential elections, product trends, disease, earthquakes, typhoons, movements of celestial bodies, etc. by modeling them in a computer which only uses numbers.  " >}}

 <!--  these, else they would have been in them), or towards their being, if they are not in the particulars which share in them; though if they were, they might be thought to be causes, as white  its composition.  -->